-Staff are expected to accept responsibility for their decisions, for the foreseeable consequences of their actions and inactions, and to set an example for others.
-Employees are expected to report to work and conduct agency business on time and according to their approved work schedule.
+Staff are expected to accept responsibility for their decisions, for the foreseeable consequences of their actions and inactions, and set an example for others.
+Staff are to follow Revised Code of Washington (RCWs), Washington Administrative Code (WACs), state rules, agency policies, procedures, guidelines, and supervisory directions.
+Staff are expected to report to work as scheduled and conduct agency business in accordance with their position description, performance expectations, and/or contract statement of work.